Course Content

 Food in India

-• Samosa, pakoda, momos, chutney, lassi, and ice cream.
+• Samosa, pakoda, momos, paratha, chutney, lassi, and ice cream.

-• Sweets like jalebi, gulab jamun, laddoo, and kheer (rice pudding).
+• Desserts like jalebi, gulab jamun, laddoo, kheer (rice pudding), and halwa.

 Every state has its own special food:

-• South India: Idli, dosa, sambar, rice, and coconut.
+• South India: Idli, dosa, uttapam, sambar, rice, and coconut chutney.

-• North India: Paratha, paneer, curd, and sweets.
+• North India: Paratha, paneer, curd, rajma, chole, and sweets like halwa and jalebi.

-• West India: Vada pav, pav bhaji, dhokla.
+• West India: Vada pav, pav bhaji, dhokla, thepla, and sev.

-• East India: Luchi, alur dom, rasgulla, sandesh.
+• East India: Luchi, alur dom, rasgulla, sandesh, chhena poda, and mishti doi (sweet yogurt).

 Animals and Nature in India